 The best place to start is by looking at what you’re hoping to achieve with your interactive touchscreen experience.
 This is something we’d highly recommend thinking about BEFORE you approach a touchscreen specialist or interactive agency.

-Once you’ve pinpointed the goals or objectives you’re hoping to achieve, you also must consider how those goals line up with those of your customers – in other words, the people who are going to be using your touchscreen experience.
+Once you’ve pinpointed the goals or objectives you’re hoping to achieve, you also must consider how those goals line up with those of your customers – in other words, the people who are going to be using your touchscreen development.

 As an example, perhaps your main goal is to perfectly demonstrate the difference your product or solution can have on your audience – to ultimately lead to more sales and advocates of brand.
 You may also just be looking to raise awareness for your brand, or capture more leads.